the practical kitchen

 RECIPE NOTES

-• The best toppings for this white pizza are low in fat like broccoli, chicken, tomatoes, olives, capers, peppers, onions, mushrooms, etc. High fat toppings like pepperoni, bacon, sausage, etc. tend to combine with the natural fasts in the cheeses to make this white pizza soupy and greasy.
-There's nothing wrong with a good greasy pizza, but in this case it's just not a pleasant eating experience!
+• The best toppings for this white pizza are low in fat like broccoli, chicken, tomatoes, olives, capers, peppers, onions, mushrooms, etc. High-fat toppings like pepperoni, bacon, sausage, etc. tend to combine with the natural fats in the cheeses to make this white pizza soupy and greasy.
+There's nothing wrong with a good, greasy pizza, but in this case, it's just not a pleasant eating experience!

 YOUR NOTES